The Past, Present & Future of Google PageRank

 I do hope I’ve managed to clarify the role of backlinks in Google’s current search algorithms.
 Some of the data I came across while researching the article was a surprise even for me.
 So I’m looking forward to joining your discussion in the comments.

 Any questions you still have unanswered?
-Any ideas you have about the future of PageRank?
+Any ideas you have about the future of the PageRank algorithm?

 Article stats: